 Pull the Knee Close to Your Chest

 This exercise will improve your range of motion.
 It is important to get back to your normal range of motion to prevent muscle imbalances.
 After you get back your range of motion, you can work on your strength to help overcome your knee and hip injury.

 Start with one to three sets of 5 to 15 reps.
 Perform this exercise in a smooth, controlled movement with a good stop at the end and start position for a second or two.
 The intensity is light.
-You are looking for a range of motion, maintaining and improving the movements of the joints in the knees and hips.
+You are looking for a Best Hip and Knee Exercises After an Accident.
+Maintaining and improving the movements of the joints in the knees and hips.

 The third thing that you can do in isolation strength, which is strengthening the joints through isolation.